 The Wincott Foundation postgraduate scholarship in business and economics journalism at the Cardiff University School of Journalism, Media and Cultural Studies

-In early 2012, The Wincott Foundation agreed to create an annual postgraduate scholarship in business and economics journalism at the Cardiff University School of Journalism, Media and Cultural Studies (JOMEC), as part of its mission to encourage excellence in financial and business journalism.
+In 2012, trustees of The Wincott Foundation agreed to create an annual postgraduate scholarship in business and economics journalism at the Cardiff University School of Journalism, Media and Cultural Studies (JOMEC), as part of its mission to encourage excellence in financial and business journalism.

 JOMEC (www.cardiff.ac.uk/jomec) is one of the world's leading journalism schools.
 It set up the Centre for Journalism in 1971 under the leadership of Sir Tom Hopkinson to provide vocational postgraduate training.
-Its alumni include John Witherow, Editor of the Sunday Times, Alex Thomson, Senior Correspondent of Channel 4 News and Craig Oliver, No 10's Director of Communications.
+Its alumni include John Witherow, Editor of the Sunday Times, Alex Thomson, Senior Correspondent of Channel 4 News and Craig Oliver, former Director of Communications at 10 Downing Street.

 The Wincott scholarship pays the winner's tuition fees for one year.
 In addition to its regular journalism MA programme, JOMEC provides the winner with specialist modules and projects in business and economics reporting.